- Promote Plant Health.

 - Early Blooming Spirea

 While shrubs which are grown primarily for their foliage should be pruned in spring before growth begins:

-Evergreens: Typically the best time to trim evergreens in Central Oregon is from late February to mid-March.
-Once exception to this is the rhododendron.
+Evergreens: Typically the best time to trim evergreens in Central Oregon is from late February to Mid-March.
+One exception to this is the Rhododendron.
 Since it flowers on last years growth, it should be pruned after blooming.
 Avoid pruning evergreens in the warmer months when their sap is flowing as it attracts bugs which can lead to disease in the evergreen.